Angela Merkel: Personal life

+Religion

+Angela Merkel is a Lutheran member of the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia (Evangelische Kirche Berlin-Brandenburg-schlesische Oberlausitz – EKBO), a United Protestant (i.e. both Reformed and Lutheran) church body under the umbrella of the Protestant Church in Germany.
+The EKBO is a member of the Union of Protestant Churches in the EKD.
+Before the 2004 merger of the Evangelical Church in Berlin-Brandenburg and the Evangelical Church in Silesian Upper Lusatia, Merkel belonged to the former.
+In 2012, Merkel said, regarding her faith: "I am a member of the Protestant Church.
+I believe in God and religion is also my constant companion, and has been for the whole of my life.
+We as Christians should above all not be afraid of standing up for our beliefs."
+She also publicly declared that Germany suffers not from "too much Islam" but "too little Christianity".

 In the arts and media

 Since 1991, Merkel has sat annually for sitting and standing portraits by, and interview with, Herlinde Koelbl.

 Merkel was portrayed by Swiss actress Anna Katarina in the 2012 political satire film The Dictator.

-Merkel features as a main character in two of the three plays that make up the Europeans Trilogy (Bruges, Antwerp, and Tervuren) by Paris-based UK playwright Nick Awde: Bruges (Edinburgh Festival, 2014) and Tervuren (2016).
+Merkel features as a main character in two of the three plays that make up the Europeans Trilogy (Bruges, Antwerp, and Tervuren) by Paris-based UK playwright Nick Awde: Bruges (2014) and Tervuren (2016).
 A character named Merkel, accompanied by a sidekick called Schäuble, also appears as the sinister female henchman in Michael Paraskos's novel In Search of Sixpence.

-On the American sketch-comedy Saturday Night Live, she has been parodied by Kate McKinnon since 2013.
+On the American sketch-comedy series Saturday Night Live, Merkel has been parodied by Kate McKinnon.

-On the British sketch-comedy Tracey Ullman's Show, comedian Tracey Ullman has parodied Merkel to international acclaim with German media dubbing her impersonation as the best spoof of Merkel in the world.
+On the British sketch-comedy Tracey Ullman's Show, comedian Tracey Ullman has parodied Merkel to international acclaim.

-In 2016, a documentary film Angela Merkel – The Unexpected, a story about her unexpected rise to power from an East German physicist to the most powerful woman in the world, was produced by Broadview TV and MDR in collaboration with Arte and Das Erste.
+In 2016, a documentary film Angela Merkel – The Unexpected was produced by Broadview TV and MDR in collaboration with Arte and Das Erste.